utap2/utap2/docs/rst/installation.rst

 The parameters mentioned in the optional_parameters.conf file are not mandatory and can be left unchanged.
 These optional parameters serve the purpose of overriding the default parameters already set in the file.

 All the parameters are described below under the section parameters.

+Note: UTAP can be installed either as an instance container or as a sandbox container.
+If the user has "fakeroot" privileges and there is approximately 36 GB of available space in the server's temp directory (default location: /tmp but can be modified using SINGULARITY_TMP_DIR in the optional_parameters.conf) or in the "HOST_MOUNT" directory, and the corresponding directory is not mounted as a GPFS or NFS mount, then UTAP will be installed as an instance container.
+Otherwise, UTAP will be installed as a sandbox container.

 For running UTAP run the command in the shell: